 The Kentucky Groundwater Data Repository was initiated in 1990 by the Kentucky Geological Survey under mandate from the Kentucky legislature (KRS 151:035).
 The repository was established to archive and disseminate groundwater data collected by State agencies, other organizations, and independent researchers.

-The repository database currently contains information for over 92,000 water wells, 5,100 springs, and 58,000 suites of water-quality analyses (millions of individual analyte results).
+The repository database currently contains information for water wells, springs, and suites of water-quality analyses.
 The water-well data includes information such as location, usage, total depth, and static water level, casing and lithology (not available for all wells).
 Water-quality data is categorized as follows: bulk water properties, caffeine and derivatives, herbicides, inorganics, metals, nutrients, PCB’s, pesticides, petroleum hydrocarbons, radionuclides, semi-volatile organic compounds, volatile organic compounds, and other constituents.
 All search results can be displayed on various base maps, including aerial photography, shaded-relief topography, and digital geology.
 In addition, users have the capability to graph groundwater-quality data using three types of plots: cumulative, analytical value versus well depth, or box-and-whisker diagrams.

 Searching the databases: